HammadAli132/Scrumban-Management-System/README.md

 # Scrumban-Management-System

-A seamless and easy to use scrum management system with integarted To-do List, Kanban board and Scrum Dashboard.
+A seamless and easy to use scrum management system with integrated To-do List, Kanban board and Scrum Dashboard.